MTG/freesound/_docs/api/source/resources.rst

 For example, ``descriptors_filter=.lowlevel.pitch.mean:220`` will only return sounds that have an EXACT pitch mean of 220hz.
 Note that this would probably return no results as a sound will rarely have that exact pitch (might be very close like 219.999 or 220.000001 but not exactly 220).
 For this reason, in general it might be better to indicate ``descriptors_filter`` using ranges.
 Descriptor names must be chosen from those listed in :ref:`analysis-docs` (and start with a dot '.').
+Note that most of the descriptors provide several statistics (var, mean, min, max...).
+In that case, the descriptor name must include also the desired statistic (see examples below).
 Non fixed-length descriptors are not allowed.
 Some examples of ``descriptors_filter`` for numerical descriptors::

   descriptors_filter=.lowlevel.pitch.mean:[219.9 TO 220.1]